Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

-We remind the reader that the integrated leverage effect under the modelling assumption (\ref{mod}) can be positive or negative.
-Therefore, we analyse the bias of the estimator in absolute value.
+In the modeling set-up (\ref{mod}), the integrated leverage can be positive or negative.
+Therefore, we analyze the bias of the estimator in absolute value.
 The definition of the FEL does not require the use of equidistant data.
-Anyway for simplicity of computation, we assume to observe equidistant data in the time window $[0,T]$ and that $\frac{T}{n}$ is the distance between two observations.
-Moreover, we consider throughout the section, that the drift components of the underlying model (\ref{mod}) are zero, following Remark \ref{zero_drift}. \begin{Theorem} We assume that (H1), (H2) and
+However, for simplicity of computation, we assume equidistant observations in the time window $[0,T]$. \begin{Theorem} We assume that Assumptions (H2), (H3) and